Yes, I Wear Makeup in the Hospital

 One time I went into the ER looking like death warmed over.
 I knew exactly what drugs I needed that would help me to get out of this bad migraine attack.
 The doctor did not take me seriously.
 I was scolded on the use of opioids, a medication prescribed by my doctor that I had never misused.
 No relief was offered except 800mg of Tylenol.
 Apparently, I looked like a drug seeker and was quickly dismissed.

-I wrote the section above years ago during my first inpatient ketamine stay.
+I wrote the section above years ago during my first inpatient ketamine stay or headache camp, as I call it.
 It was a planned 5-day visit.
 I remember packing my makeup bag.
 My reasons?
 Vanity.
 Sanity.
 Normalcy.
 To be taken seriously.
 At this point, my docs knew and trusted me, but the four other departments that were involved in my care have never met me before.
 If I didn’t have a polished look would they take me seriously?

 Six hospitalizations later and I wash my face every morning and slap on the most basic make-up so that I can feel better about myself.
 I’m lucky if I get one shower while I’m there.
 Thanks, dry shampoo!
 I’m not as vain as I used to be due to the pure energy it takes just to look presentable either at home or in the hospital.
 I’m more comfortable now with my looks and body in general, which translates into interactions with medical professionals.
 At the hospital, the pain team knows me, I’ve had the same nurses multiple times and I have a strong relationship with my doctors.